First Majestic Silver Corp. (AG): Investing has never been easier

 Sponsored

-The company’s shares, operating in the sector of Basic Materials managed to top a trading volume set approximately around 2164996 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Basic Materials managed to top a trading volume set approximately around 5984766 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 0 analysts gave the First Majestic Silver Corp. a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 0 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.

-Bearing in mind the latest performance of First Majestic Silver Corp., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -12.83%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -13.14%, alongside a downfall of -30.96% for the period of the last 12 months.
-The shares increased approximately by -4.97% in the 7-day charts and went up by -17.85% in the period of the last 30 days.
-Common stock shares were lifted by -23.95% during last recorded quarter.
+Considering, the past performance of First Majestic Silver Corp., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -13.91%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -6.51%, alongside a downfall of -37.57% for the period of the last 12 months.
+The shares increased approximately by -2.71% in the 7-day charts and went up by -14.11% in the period of the last 30 days.
+Common stock shares were lifted by -21.96% during last recorded quarter.